diogopessoa/gnome-software-optimizer/README.md

 - Keeps Snap support and prioritizes Flatpak
 - Enables Flatpak support and adds the Flathub repository
 - Reduces frequency of Snap refresh operations
-- Disables less-used plugins (like fwupd and os-updates)
+- Disables plugin fwupd (only in GNOME Software)

 ## Demo Video